mcosovic/JuliaGrid.jl/docs/src/examples/acPowerFlow.md

 # [AC Power Flow](@id ACPowerFlowExamples)
 In this example, we will perform several AC power flow analyses, effectively simulating quasi-steady-state conditions where the power system undergoes parameter and topology changes.
 These examples demonstrate JuliaGrid's efficiency in handling such scenarios.

-Using the previously created [power system test case](@ref PowerSystemTestCaseExamples), we begin by defining the bus parameters for AC power flow analysis.
+Building on the previously created [minimal working power system dataset](@ref MinimalWorkingDatasetExamples), we first define the bus parameters for AC power flow analysis.
 This includes specifying the `type` of each bus and the connected `active` and `reactive` power loads.
 The initial bus voltage values default to `magnitude = 1.0` and `angle = 0.0`, but users can modify these values if needed:
 ```@setup 4bus
 using JuliaGrid, JuMP, Ipopt # hide
 @default(template) # hide